Top 10 Songs that Originally Had Different Titles

 "Scrambled eggs,

 The song's working title was "Oliver's Twist," in tribute to Derek Oliver.
-And of course, the title played on the title of Charles Dickens's novel, "Oliver Twist."
+The title also played on the title of Charles Dickens's novel, "Oliver Twist."

 The original title was "Badfinger Boogie."
 The Beatles changed it but used the name for something else: when they were signed to their label, Apple Records, they named them Badfinger.